PatientPadawan/make-my-day-client/README.md

-# Make My Day Events Blog
+# Make My Day Events Blog Client

 This project was created for Make My Day Events LLC and allows administrators to update the site with